zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 there is no concept of traits in databases.
 In order to avoid the propagation of object schizophrenia through the domain model, such properties should be converted to traits or interfaces.

+However, any attempt to turn categorial properties into types on statically types platforms would lead to the exponential explosion of class declarations described in the previous chapter.